 Accredited Security Management Specialist (LSMS) since 2014.

-Nicholas Reed – Vice Chair South
+Nicholas Reed – Executive Director

 Nicholas has worked in both in-house and consultancy capacities across a range of organisations, public and private sectors, including Police and the Safety & Security Audit field on London 2012 Olympics.
 He has been involved in the development of SIA security qualifications, consulted on the refinement of British Standards for the sector and written material used in national security training programs.
 He has also held board positions in a number of charitable organisations, in the Search and Rescue field, and presently sits on the board of a local Business Crime Reduction Partnership (Community Interest Company).